Selsebil00/First-game/README.md

 - Game crafted using Unity and programmed in C#.

-My debut hypercasual game is a mobile video game designed for easy-to-play enjoyment.
+My first hypercasual game is a mobile video game designed for easy-to-play enjoyment.
 It boasts a very minimalistic user interface, ensuring a straightforward and immersive gaming experience